 Garfield County Libraries is one district made up of six library branches.
-Our Branch Managers provide critical leadership to their individual branches while working collectively with the Public Services Management Team in the pursuit of district-wide initiatives and goals.
+Our Branch Managers see the forest for the trees.
+They provide critical leadership to their individual branches while working collectively with the Public Services Management Team in the pursuit of district-wide initiatives and goals.
 We celebrate the uniqueness of each community we serve and we bring the strength of a unified district to each of our branches.

-Branch Managers spend their days building staff morale, developing community connections, working alongside the Assistant Executive Director to establish District objectives that support our Strategic Plan, partnering with other branch managers on fun and innovative projects, and taking a turn on the circulation desk, and so much more.
+Branch Managers spend their days building staff morale, developing community connections, planning events, working alongside the Assistant Executive Director on a wide variety of objectives, partnering with other branch managers on fun and innovative projects, and taking a turn on the circulation desk, and so much more.

 If you are looking to make a big impact, to be a part of a highly talented team of individuals who work collectively toward being a trusted and valued resource to everyone in our communities, we want to talk to you!
 Learn more about this position by reading the full job description here.